OleKodehode/OleKodehode/README.md

 But even though I waited a while with starting my programming journey, I've had stints of dipping my feet into it before, and I've always been curious about how electronics work in general.

-### What we were taught through Kodehode's front-end module
+### What we were taught through Kodehode's web developer course
 [![Kodehode Frontend](https://skillicons.dev/icons?i=html,css,js,react,nodejs,express,sqlite&perline=8)](https://skillicons.dev)

 ### Learnt on my own